Read This First

 Prompt 3: Presuppositional religious apologists often claim circularity in their ideology is virtuous.
 Critique these claims.

-The central claim is this: Presuppositional apologetics is a school of Christian thought prominently developed by theologians such as Cornelius Van Til and later expounded by his student Greg Bahnsen.
+In plain terms: Presuppositional apologetics is a school of Christian thought prominently developed by theologians such as Cornelius Van Til and later expounded by his student Greg Bahnsen.

 Van Til argued that all reasoning is grounded in presuppositions, and the Christian worldview is the only one that can account for logic, science, and morality.
 He asserted that non-Christian worldviews are internally inconsistent and cannot provide a basis for rational thought.

-Bahnsen expanded on Van Til’s ideas, emphasizing the Transcendental Argument for God’s existence (TAG) , which posits that the existence of God is the necessary precondition for the possibility of logic, science, and ethics.
+Bahnsen expanded on Van Til’s ideas, emphasizing the Transcendental Argument for God’s existence (TAG), which posits that the existence of God is the necessary precondition for the possibility of logic, science, and ethics.

 An ultimate authority cannot be validated by any higher standard; thus, it must be self-authenticating.